 We use your average speed for walking, running and cycling to calculate the estimated time.
 You can change this in Menu > My Preferences > Calculate Route Times.
 Your settings for average speed are also shared with the desktop browser version of OS Maps, and any other iOS devices using the same account.
-For walking, we also use Naismith's Rule, which adds 10 minutes for every 100 m of vertical ascent.
-There is no adjustment calculated for descent or difficualt terrain.
+We also use Naismith's Rule, which adds 10 minutes for every 100 m of vertical ascent.
+There is no adjustment calculated for descents or difficult terrain.

 These times are only estimations and will vary considerably depending on individual abilities, local conditions and weather.

 How do I find routes that other people have created?